dbatten5/maison/docs/usage.md

 By default, `maison` will look for a `pyproject.toml` file.
 If you prefer to look elsewhere, provide a `source_files` list to `ProjectConfig` and `maison` will select the first source file it finds from the list.
-Note that there is no merging of configs.
+Note that there is no merging of configs if multiple files are discovered.

 ```python